Gabriel Arias Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in the league.
+- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins' 3.48 team ERA ranks second across all league pitching staffs.
+- The Twins have a 3.42 team ERA that ranks second across all MLB pitching staffs.

-- Twins pitchers combine to give up 55 home runs (one per game), the sixth-fewest in baseball.
+- The Twins allow the sixth-fewest home runs in baseball (55 total, 0.9 per game).

-- In his last outing on Sunday against the Toronto Blue Jays, the righty went five innings, allowing two earned runs while surrendering five hits.
+- His most recent appearance came on Monday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while giving up four hits.

-- In seven games this season, the 27-year-old has put up an ERA of 2.68, with 8.3 strikeouts per nine innings.
-Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.